 Defaults occur when you miss multiple payments.
-Your credit provider will issue a warning to say that you have broken the credit agreement, and, if you do not settle the repayments in good time, they will proceed to close your account.
+Your credit provider will issue a warning to say that you have broken the credit agreement, and if you do not settle the repayments in good time, they will proceed to close your account.

-As you can imagine, defaults can severely affect your credit score – and this can seriously impact your chances of remortgaging with certain providers.
+As you can imagine, defaults can severely affect your credit score – and this can seriously impact your chances of remortgaging with specific providers.
 In fact, it’s one of the most common reasons why remortgage applications are refused.

 If you have a default on your credit file, the lender won’t be able to read an explanation as to why the payments were missed.
 The default merely serves as a warning for them and any other provider who is considering giving you credit.

 Before you approach any lender, be sure to speak with one of our specialist mortgage brokers.
-We have great connections with lenders who often consider applications with defaults and take a broader view on our customers’ financial situations.
+We have great connections with lenders who often consider applications with defaults and take a broader view of our customers’ financial situations.